-William Inge was a playwright who also wrote two novels and saw a number of his plays adapted into successful Hollywood films.
+William Inge was a playwright who also wrote two novels.
+Additionally, he saw a number of his plays adapted into successful Hollywood films.
 Over the course of his writing career, he won a Pulitzer Prize and an Academy Award.

-He was born in Independence, Kansas, in 1913 and studied at Independence Community College and the University of Kansas.
-After college, he wrote plays and taught at Washington University in St. Louis.
-He later achieved success with his plays on Broadway and moved to New York.
-Still, he continued to be a writer with deep roots in the Midwest and he set most of his plays there.
+He was born in Independence, Kansas, in 1913 and studied at Independence Community College.
+Later, he studied at the University of Kansas.
+After college, he wrote plays and taught at Washington University in St. Louis, Missouri.
+Eventually, he achieved success with his plays on Broadway and moved to New York.
+Still, he continued to be a writer with deep roots in the Midwest where he set most of his plays.

 The theater at the community college which he attended was eventually named for him and the college also houses all of his papers.
 The William Inge Collection at the William Inge Center for the Arts is open for visitors interested in learning more about him and his huge volume of writing.
-The Center for the Arts also hosts the yearly William Inge Theater Festival honoring outstanding playwrights for their work.
+A yearly Theater Festival is also hosted by The Center for the Arts honoring outstanding playwrights for their work.

 This is the third stop on our Kansas Trail!